 Application of traditional instrumentation and orchestration techniques to live and sampled orchestra performances.
 Students learn instrument family characteristics for strings, brass, woodwinds, and percussion.
 Approaches to writing for full orchestra focus on idiomatic writing.
 Technological considerations required to create recorded orchestra sounds include sample libraries, sequencing techniques and hardware setup.
 By the end of the course, students will be able to apply skills to orchestrate music in digital and live performance venues.
 This course allows students to use the Digital Audio Workstation.
-Prerequisite: MUS493 Music Theory 4; MTE 220 Computer-Based Music Production; and MTE 221 Music Production with Logic Pro.
+Prerequisites: MUS 493.